You are here

 - To provide learners with examples of experiences that children have had during lockdown with which they can identify

 - To give learners an opportunity to reflect upon their feelings in situations which could arise with Covid-19 and lockdown

 - To help learners find practical solutions to look after their well-being

 - To promote pair work and collaboration skills

-- A box (e.g. a shoe box) with 8–10 everyday items to make the ‘happy box’
+- The teacher will need a box (e.g. a shoe box) with 8–10 everyday items to make the 'happy box'.

 - The learners will need a pen or pencil and paper or a notebook or a mini whiteboard and pen.

 Important: Please read